Top Theme Image

 Ivan's Story

-When Ivan first heard about Camille, he wasn’t quite sure what to make of her.
-She seemed a little stubborn, a little too curious—asking endless questions about the school she was preparing to attend—and he wrote her off as stuck-up and maybe even a bit annoying.
-But all of that changed the day they met in person at Fort Leonard Wood, Missouri.
+When I first heard about Camille, I wasn’t quite sure what to make of her.
+She seemed a little stubborn, a little too curious—asking endless questions about the school she was preparing to attend, and I was just finishing—and I honestly wrote her off as stuck-up and maybe even a little annoying.
+But all of that changed the day we met in person at Fort Leonard Wood, Missouri.

 In an instant, the “stubbornness” became unmistakable tenacity, and the “annoyance” revealed itself as genuine eagerness.
-Ivan was captivated.
-He couldn’t help but invite Camille to a few of the class cookouts, hoping to spend just a little more time with the woman who had surprised him in the best way.
+I was captivated.
+I couldn’t help but invite Camille to a few of our class cookouts, hoping to spend just a little more time with the woman who had surprised me in the best way.

 Camille, on the other hand, had no plans to start a long-term relationship—especially not a long-distance one.
-But Ivan has always had a way of persuading her, and eventually she agreed to take a chance.
-Their relationship grew across miles, with Ivan in Melbourne, Florida, and Camille in Chicago.
-Even when Ivan later moved to Illinois, duty called, and he was deployed to the Middle East.
+But somehow, I managed to convince her to take a chance on us.
+Our relationship grew across miles, with me in Melbourne, Florida, and Camille in Chicago.
+Even after I eventually moved to Illinois, duty called, and I was deployed to the Middle East, and even after coming back, civilian work life made me move to Maryland.

-Through every challenge—distance, moves, time zones—their love stayed steady.
-And soon, all the traveling became something they did together.
-From Hawaii to Mexico, the Virgin Islands to countless states across the country, they built memories side by side, proving again and again that they are strongest as a team.
+Through every challenge—distance, moves, and time zones—our love stayed steady.
+Before long, all the traveling became something we did together.
+From Hawaii to Mexico, the Virgin Islands to countless states across the country, we built memories side by side, proving time and time again that we are strongest as a team.

-Now, after every detour and every adventure, they stand ready for the greatest journey yet—marriage—grateful for the path that brought them together and excited for the lifetime ahead.
+Now, after every detour and every adventure, we’re ready for the greatest journey yet: marriage.
+I’m endlessly grateful for the path that brought us together, and even more excited for the lifetime ahead.

 Camille's Story